SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

        Efficiently Vectorizable.
     4. Computation of the number of particles per sub-group.
        Not vectorizable because of random memory accesses.
-    5. Computation of the cell index of each sub-group in the sorted array of particles (only the particle indexes are sorted).
+    5. Computation of the index of each sub-group in the sorted array of particles (only the particle indexes are sorted).
        Not vectorizable.
-    6. Sorting of the macro-particles per sub-groups, the cell index previously computed determine where starts each sub-group.
+    6. Sorting of the macro-particles per sub-groups, the index previously computed determines where each sub-group starts.
 Not vectorizable.

     Then, for each sub-group: